iotaledger/hub/docs/hip/002-signing_server.md

 ## Motivation
 ### Separation of responsibilities
-If the Hub is compromised, there's now no way to spend any of the funds in any of the addresses, the hijacker will need to be serviced by the *signing_server* and that will require him/her to have the SSL certificate components that *signing_server* is using, if by any chance the hijacker is able to control hub, then as soon that has been noticed, *signing_server* should be stopped and hub user should start a recovery process.
+If the Hub is compromised, there's now no way to spend any of the funds in any of the addresses, the attacker will need to be serviced by the *signing_server* and that will require him/her to have the SSL certificate components that *signing_server* is using, if by any chance the attacker is able to control hub, then as soon that has been noticed, *signing_server* should be stopped and hub user should start a recovery process.
-If Salt is being hijacked, there's no way to spend funds, since hijacker needs to know the UUIDs that were used to generate an address in order to generate a seed and then a signature, Nevertheless, the user should probably stop generating new addresses with the old salt, move all funds to safe address/addresses and start the *signing_server* with new salt and a new SSL certificate
+If Salt is being compromised, there's no way to spend funds, since attackers needs to know the UUIDs that were used to generate an address in order to generate a seed and then a signature, Nevertheless, the user should stop generating new addresses with the old salt, move all funds to safe address/addresses and start the *signing_server* with new salt and a new SSL certificate

 ## Questions